VivusHub/Vivus/share/twitter/README.md

 $content = $connection->get("account/verify_credentials");
     $status = $connection->post("statuses/update", $tweetData);
 ```
+That's all you need to get started in sending tweets.
+If you don't want be concerned about the nucks and crannies of the twitter api, you can make use of the Checkmate Vivus share API which requires less lines of code, 11 to be exact!

 # Checkmate Vivus
 Here at Checkmate Concevoir we've done the heavy duty so you can focus on your business.
-You can send or schedule tweets for later using our API, to do this connect your twitter to [Checkmate Vivus](https://www.checkmateconcevoir.com/vivus/interface/settings), request your API token and write the following lines of code to your file.
+You can send or schedule tweets for later using our API, to do this connect your twitter to [Checkmate Vivus](https://www.checkmateconcevoir.com/vivus/interface/settings), request your API token and write the following lines of code in your file.

 ```
 $url = 'https://www.checkmateconcevoir.com/vivus/interface/API/public/share';